Vance makes time to visit Hungary to support Orbán amid Iran negotiations

 Enter Vance.
 His Tuesday engagements in Budapest include a bilateral meeting with Orbán and a speech “on the rich partnership between the United States and Hungary,” according to a release from his office.

+Seated across from Orbán at the meeting, Vance said it was lovely to be in Budapest, adding that the relationship between the two countries was very important, in large part because “the president loves you, and so do I.”

+He also called Orbán “one of the only true statesmen in Europe,” and said it is “very rare you have somebody with his combination of diplomatic skill and wisdom.”

-“The Vice President looks forward to visiting Hungary, a close U.S. ally, to build on the progress President Trump and Prime Minister Orbán have made on many key issues, including energy, technology, and defense,” a spokesman for Vance said.
+“The Vice President looks forward to visiting Hungary, a close U.S. ally, to build on the progress President Trump and Prime Minister Orbán have made on many key issues, including energy, technology, and defense,” a spokesman for Vance said earlier.

 Hungarian government spokesperson Zoltán Kovács said after the stop was announced that the “visit marks an important moment in strengthening Hungarian–American relations, with high-level talks expected on security, economic cooperation, and shared strategic interests.”
 He did not mention the forthcoming election.